 = $1,000 Unfavorable

-An unfavorable materials quantity variance means excessive use of direct materials.
-The excessive use of direct materials may be the result of a number of reasons including:
+An unfavorable direct materials quantity variance means excessive use of direct materials which may be the result of one or more of the following reasons:

 - Inexperienced or untrained workers